 - Personal interview.

 Normally, your student visa will be a “multiple-entry" visa for the duration of your degree or exchange program.
 Under this type of visa, you may leave and re-enter the U.S. up to the expiration date on the visa, as long as you have a valid I-20 or DS-2019.
 If you receive an student visa with a different entry permission such as a single entry visa or one for a period shorter than your exchange program or degree, please notify the International Programs Office upon arrival.
 You may remain in the US with an expired F or J visa, but it will have to be renewed if you leave the US in order to re-enter.

 For comprehensive information on obtaining visas, please see http://travel.state.gov/visa/temp/types/types_1268.html.

 Entering the US

-Your I-20 form lists the latest date by which you must arrive at Occidental College.
-You may not arrive more than 30 days before the arrival date listed on your I-20.
-If you are planning on traveling in the US before coming to Oxy, make sure you count the days properly.
-If you anticipate being delayed beyond the start date, contact IPO immediately.
+Your I-20 or DS-2019 form lists the latest date by which you must arrive at Occidental College.
+You may not arrive more than 30 days before the arrival date listed on these documents.
+If you are planning to travel in the US before coming to Oxy, make sure you count the days properly.
+If you anticipate being delayed beyond the start date on your document, contact IPO immediately.
 Contact IPO if you have any questions about your arrival period.

 Documents To Carry With You On Your Person; NOT In Your Checked Luggage